Public vs Private Blockchains: Key Differences Explained

 • Enterprise asset management

-Each type serves a distinct purpose depending on transparency and trust requirements.
+Each model serves different transparency and trust requirements.

 Hybrid and Consortium Blockchains

-Hybrid blockchains allow public verification while keeping sensitive data private.
+Hybrid blockchains allow public verification while protecting sensitive data.

 How Public and Private Blockchains Fit Together

-For a foundational overview of blockchain concepts, revisit What Is Blockchain Technology?.
+For a foundational overview, revisit What Is Blockchain Technology?.

 Final Thoughts